FTOD/own-ptr/README.md

 However, you can only use references if you want to borrow a *unique_ptr*. (maybe i haven't found the right way?)
 And references can not be changed.

 ## Why not std::shared_ptr?
 Because it has a counter.
-The ownership is sufficient for it, so i don't want to counter.
+The ownership is sufficient for it, so i don't want the counter.

 ## How to use
 ```cpp